prangya-parimita-patra/club_z/README.md

-# ZAIRZA WEBSITE 2020
+# ZAIRZA WEBSite

 ![Zairza Github](https://raw.githubusercontent.com/zairza-cetb/zairza-web/main/public/images/Zairzalogo.webp)

-<strong>ZAIRZA</strong>, the robo-sof club of CET, a conglomeration of seasoned developers and designers.
+<strong>ZAIRZA</strong>, the robo-sof club, a conglomeration of seasoned developers and designers.
 Founded in the year 2005, the club has ever since witnessed a synapse of creativity and evolution.

 Hosted in [Here](https://zairza.in).